cython/cython/docs/src/tutorial/cython_tutorial.rst

 and will be copied into a Python list at the end (line 22).

 ..
 NOTE:: You cannot create very large arrays in this manner, because
-          they are allocated on something called the stack.
+          they are allocated on the C function call stack, which is a rather precious and scarce resource.
           To request larger arrays,
-          or even arrays with a length only known at runtime you can learn how to use :ref:`Python arrays<array-array>` or :ref:`NumPy arrays<memoryviews>` with Cython.
+          or even arrays with a length only known at runtime, you can learn how to make efficient use of :ref:`C memory allocation <memory_allocation>`,
+          :ref:`Python arrays <array-array>`
+          or :ref:`NumPy arrays <memoryviews>` with Cython.

 ::

     if nb_primes > 1000: